User Tools

 Creating back end network cables

 If some network sockets are already attached to the patch panel, TeemIP will offer to automatically connect the back end interface of these network sockets to remote sockets located in another patch panel of another Rack.
-Purpose of this action is remove to TeemIP administrator the burden of creatinf back end network cables for each network socket of a patch panel.
+This action removes to TeemIP administrator the burden of creating back end network cables for each of the network sockets attached to a patch panel.

 When action is launched, TeemIP offers first to select the remote patch panel…